webyrd/relational-interpreter-book-and-course/interp.md

 implementation, we can use the flexibility of relational programming to allow us to experiment with programs in the language being interpreted.
-For example, a relational interpreter can interpret a program with missing subexpressions[^1], or holes, attempting to fill in the missing subexpressions with values that result in valid programs in the language being interpreted.
+For example, a relational interpreter can interpret a program with missing subexpressions[^1], or *holes*, attempting to fill in the missing subexpressions with values that result in valid programs in the language being interpreted.
 Or we can give both a program containing holes and the value we expect the program to produce when interpreted, and let `faster-miniKanren` try to fill in the holes in a way to produce the expected output.
-We can even write an interpreter that explicitly handles errors, and ask faster-miniKanren to find inputs to the program that trigger these errors.[^2]
+We can even write an interpreter that explicitly handles errors, and ask `faster-miniKanren` to find inputs to the program that trigger these errors.[^2]

 ## What you need to know to read this book